Electrical telegraph: Crimean War

 The Crimean War was one of the first conflicts to use telegraphs and was one of the first to be documented extensively.
 In 1854, the government in London created a military Telegraph Detachment for the Army commanded by an officer of the Royal Engineers.
 It was to comprise twenty-five men from the Royal Corps of Sappers & Miners trained by the Electric Telegraph Company to construct and work the first field electric telegraph.

 Journalistic recording of the war was provided by William Howard Russell (writing for The Times newspaper) with photographs by Roger Fenton.
 News from war correspondents kept the public of the nations involved in the war informed of the day-to-day events in a way that had not been possible in any previous war.
-After the French extended the telegraph to the coast of the Black Sea in late 1854, the news reached London in two days.
+After the French extended their telegraph lines to the coast of the Black Sea in late 1854, war news began reaching London in two days.
 When the British laid an underwater cable to the Crimean peninsula in April 1855, news reached London in a few hours.
-The daily news reports energised public opinion, which brought down the government and led to Lord Palmerston becoming prime minister.
+These prompt daily news reports energised British public opinion on the war, which brought down the government and led to Lord Palmerston becoming prime minister.

 American Civil War

 During the American Civil War the telegraph proved its value as a tactical, operational, and strategic communication medium and an important contributor to Union victory.
 By contrast the Confederacy failed to make effective use of the South's much smaller telegraph network.
 Prior to the War the telegraph systems were primarily used in the commercial sector.
 Government buildings were not inter-connected with telegraph lines, but relied on runners to carry messages back and forth.
 Before the war the Government saw no need to connect lines within city limits, however, they did see the use in connections between cities.
 Washington D.C. being the hub of government, it had the most connections, but there were only a few lines running north and south out of the city.
-It wasn't until the Civil War that the government saw the true potential of the telegraph system.
+It was not until the Civil War that the government saw the true potential of the telegraph system.
 Soon after the shelling of Fort Sumter, the South cut telegraph lines running into D.C., which put the city in a state of panic because they feared an immediate Southern invasion.

 Within 6 months of the start of the war, the U.S. Military Telegraph Corps (USMT) had laid approximately 300 mi of line.
 By war's end they had laid approximately 15000 mi of line, 8,000 for military and 5,000 for commercial use, and had handled approximately 6.5 million messages.
 The telegraph was not only important for communication within the armed forces, but also in the civilian sector, helping political leaders to maintain control over their districts.